I may get paid commission for purchases made after clicking a link in this post.

 October: Create Product #1 (research product ideas, test/validate best idea, create product)

 November: Create Product #2 (create launch materials, launch product, build evergreen sales funnel)

 Step 6: Evaluate your plan – be realistic, can you get all this done in 1 year?

 The next step is to evaluate your plan and work out if it is REALISTIC.

 First, have a good look at what you’ve planned in, and for when

-For example, looking at my example monthly goals above, I notice that all the things that are going to make money (affiliate marketing and creating a product to sell) are in the last part of the year.
-To me, it would make sense to bring at least one of those things forward as then there is more opportunity to make money in the year.
+For example, looking at my example monthly goals above, I notice that all the things that are going to make money (affiliate marketing and creating a product to sell) are in the latter part of the year.
+To me, it would make sense to bring at least one of those things forward so that there is more opportunity to make money in the year.

 Second, have a good look at what you have planned out and decide what is realistic